vgorgen/IceHokeyGame/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact us at [veyselgorgen@hotmail.com](mailto:veyselgorgen@hotmail.com).
+If you have any questions, suggestions, or feedback, please feel free to contact me at [veyselgorgen@hotmail.com](mailto:veyselgorgen@hotmail.com).

 Enjoy playing Ice Hockey Game!